.. in our nature

 in a corner of nature." - Claude Monet

-in our nature is an elegy for the natural world in the hands of man.
-It is a battlefield tour, of sorts, along the blasted, bleeding hinterland between us and the rest of Creation, and offers an extended meditation on our kind's ambivalent mastery of other lifeforms.
+The coming portfolio in our nature offers an elegy for the natural world in the hands of man.
+It is a battlefield tour, of sorts, along the blasted, bleeding hinterland between us and the rest of Creation, and assembles an extended meditation on our kind's ambivalent mastery of other lifeforms.
+If "Art is Nature seen through a temperament," as Zola once said, the prevailing temperament here is grief.

 ~ GALLERY UNDER CONSTRUCTION ~